30 (album): North America

-30 debuted atop the Billboard Canadian Albums Chart with 70,000 units in its first week, marking Adele's third number one album there.
-For 2021, 30 was Canada's top-selling album across all formats—digital, CD and vinyl LP.
-In total, the album spent six nonconsecutive weeks at number one.
+Asia-Pacific

 The album topped Australia's ARIA Albums Chart for seven consecutive weeks.
 It debuted at number one on New Zealand Albums Chart and was certified gold within its first week, spending seven additional consecutive weeks in the position.
 In Japan, 30 debuted at number five on the Oricon Japanese Albums chart and number four on the Billboard Japanese Albums Chart, while reaching number sixty-eight on the Gaon Album Chart in South Korea.